DenysRudenko/Project-2/README.md

 ## 1.1 User experience
    [Go to the top](#table-of-contents)

-In the modern world there is a lot of educational books and resources for a knowledge.
-This website can help with learning the JavaScript.
-There is 3 pages on the website which include 'Instruction','Questions','Result'.
-The user have ability to start all over again by pressing the buttons.
+In the modern world there are a lot of educational books and resources for knowledge.
+This website can help with learning JavaScript.
+There are 3 pages on the website which include 'Instruction','Questions','Result'.
+The user has the ability to start all over again by pressing the buttons.

 <a name="user-goals"></a>
 ## 1.2 User Goals
   [Go to the top](#table-of-contents)

 My main goal during the project was creation of the basic questions about JavaScript.
-There is lot of more questions will be added in the future.
+There are a lot more questions that will be added in the future.

 <a name="user-expectations"></a>
 ## 1.3 User Expectations
    [Go to the top](#table-of-contents)

+The choice of the color scheme for the website I took from 'Instagram' posts.

 The website contains information about functions,switch construction,arrays,variables.
-Why we neeed version control system GIT?
+Why do we need the version control system GIT?
 * all pages are easily accessible
 * the interface is easily navigated
 * responsive design for all screen/device sizes

 <a name="color-scheme"></a>
 ## 1.4 Color Scheme